SuvanshShukla/ovgu-magdeburg/01_database_concepts/04_exercise_answers/exercise_4.md

 where orders.did in (select did from dealer where name = 'Meier') and orders.cid in (select cid from customer where name = 'Schulze');
 ```

+NOTE: this last one is still not 100% correct